Caring for Veterans

 The U.S. population will include about 15-20 million Americans who are military veterans through 2030, according to U.S. Census Bureau, and thousands of them will die each year.

-By recognizing the unique needs of veterans coping with life-limiting illness, VITAS is able to guide these men and women toward a more peaceful ending.
-This is especially important for veterans who experienced combat service or other trauma, because experiences from the past often resurface near the end of life.
+By recognizing the unique needs of veterans who are coping with life-limiting illness, VITAS can guide these men and women toward a more peaceful ending.
+This is especially important for veterans who experienced combat service or other trauma, particularly if unaddressed experiences, memories or emotions resurface near the end of life.

 We Honor Veterans Participation

-Many VITAS hospice locations work in cooperation with We Honor Veterans, a pioneering program of the National Hospice and Palliative Care Organization (NHPCO) and the Department of Veterans Affairs (VA) focused on respectful inquiry, compassionate listening and grateful acknowledgment of veterans.
+Many VITAS hospice locations work in cooperation with We Honor Veterans, a pioneering program of the National Hospice and Palliative Care Organization (NHPCO) and the Department of Veterans Affairs (VA) that focuses on respectful inquiry, compassionate listening and grateful acknowledgment of veterans.

 Other key features of VITAS services for veterans include: